 Critical thinking about claims

 We are developing, testing, and scaling up the use of effective learning resources to enable people to think critically about health claims and make informed choices.
 We started by creating primary school resources to lay a foundation for continued learning, and will continue developing resources for secondary schools.
 Additionally we developed a podcast for parents.
+Currently we have begun work developing resources for use in secondary schools.
 The learning resources complement and facilitate critical thinking teaching and scientific reasoning in other areas.

 Resources with universal relevance